 - Remember, chemically treated hairs like coloured hairs and permed hairs are relatively more prone to damage by the minerals in the hard water.
 You need to take extra care of them to prevent further damage.

-Can A Dermatologist Undo The Hair Damage?
+How Can A Dermatologist Help For Hair Damage?

 A dermatologist will assess the condition of your hair and the extent of damage caused due to hard water before suggesting a suitable treatment option.
 He will note the details of your medical history and examine your hair and scalp condition to rule out other possible causes of hair fall.
 He will customise a treatment plan to manage the hair damage accordingly and prevent hair loss.